XML Schema is a powerful alternative to XML DTD. The XML Schema language is commonly called XML Schema Definition, or XSD.

 </xs:schema>

-xmlns attribute indicates the namespace this XML belongs to.
+The xmlns attribute defines the default namespace for the XML document.

-If we want to call XSD as a reference:
+If we want an XML document to reference an XSD file:

 <books xmlns="http://www.w3schools.com"